Esquire July 2001

 want to do the thing you're good at?
 Do the other thing, the thing

 you're not good at."
 Typical Stewart.
-A no answer, slightly off topic.
+A no answer, slightly off

-But it's just clever enough that you gotta forgive the guy-and hope
+But it's just clever enough that you gotta forgive the guy-and

-that he never runs out of Skittles
+that he never runs out of Skittles.

 I promised myself I wasn't gonna